Calendar of Retreats

 Christin McIntyre, MD, Ph.D.

-Women’s Retreat – Modeling Mary in Prayer and Life
+Modeling Mary in Life and in Prayer

-With Christin McIntyre, MD, Ph.D.
+with Christin McIntyre, MD, Ph.D.

 Dr. Christin McIntyre is a Portland native and married mother of five who converted to Catholicism in 1997.
 She earned a combined MD/PhD degree in Pharmacology and Toxicology from the University of Kansas Medical Center, and returned to Oregon to complete a residency in Psychiatry at OHSU.
 She has been in outpatient practice as a psychiatrist in the Portland area since 2003, and continues to see patients in Oregon and Washington by telehealth since relocating to Idaho in 2021.
 Psychotherapy continues to be a main focus of her practice, and to better serve a growing number of Catholic patients in recent years, she has pursued training in Thomistic psychology as well as with the John Paul II Healing Center.